Central Military Commission (China): Structure

-There are two separate commissions; the Central Military Commission of the Communist Party of China and the Central Military Commission of the People's Republic of China.
+There are two separate commissions; the Central Military Commission of the Chinese Communist Party and the Central Military Commission of the People's Republic of China.
 However, under the arrangement of "one institution with two names", both commissions have identical personnel, organization and function.
 (Note: Other communist states typically only had state military commissions exclusively composed of party members, such as the GDR's National Defence Council, which was however preceded by a party commission.)
 The commission's parallel hierarchy allows the CCP to supervise the political and military activities of the PLA, including issuing directives on senior appointments, troop deployments and arms spending.
 The CMC is extremely opaque, and its meetings are almost never publicized.

 The CMC is composed of a chairman, vice chairpersons, and other members.
 The CMC chairman is usually concurrently the CCP general secretary.
-The most important chain of command runs from the CMC to the 15 general departments and, in turn, to each of the service branches (ground, navy and air forces).
-In addition, the CMC also has direct control over the Rocket Forces, the three arms of service that were previously part of the former Strategic Support Forces (Aerospace Force, Information Support Force and Cyberspace Force), the National Defense University, and the Academy of Military Sciences.
+Per the chairman responsibility system, all significant issues in national defense and Army building are planned and decided by the CMC chairman, who holds the final deciding vote on major military decisions and oversees the CMC's and the military's leadership and operations.
+Other members of the CMC are the chairman's top aides to assist his final say over key CMC matters.
+The chairman is the decision-maker regarding the decisions to enter war, formulates China's national defense strategy, orders troop deployments, and decides on research and development and the induction of strategic weapons.
+The chairman also has the exclusive right to appoint of CMC members and commanders up to the level of a headquarters department, military region, and service command.
+According to CMC work rules, other members of the commission are required to maintain absolute political loyalty to the chairman and implement all directives issued, as well as seek approval for travel, leave and public appearances and provide regular reports of their activities.